 Borbála DOBOZY was born in Budapest.
 She began her university harpsichord studies with Zuzana Ruzicková in Bratislava then continued at the Prague Academy of music (also with her) where she earned her diploma with distinction.
 In the following years she studied historic performance practice at the Salzburg Mozarteum – again graduating with distinction – with Liselotte Brändle, Nikolaus Harnoncourt and Johann Sonnleitner.
 Later she also studied with Sonnleitner for a year at the Zürich Academy of Music.

-She is a founding member of the Hungarian Bach Society and president of its Foundation.
+She is a founding member of the Hungarian Bach Society (1992).

 She has received the Liszt-Prize in the year 2011.

 She is professor at the Liszt Ferenc Academy of Music in Budapest, and head of the harpsichord class there.